 In 2007, Jonny began performing as Jonny Barber & The Rhythm Razors with rippin' doghouse bass player Michael Baird, who introduced him to Willie Lewis, founder of the Rock-A-Billy Record Co. label in Denver, Colorado.
 Considered by many to be the "living Sam Phillips", Lewis has been releasing traditional rockabilly records since 1983, including Go Cat Go's first record, one of Jonny's personal favorite rockabilly bands.
 Jonny began writing and recording his own original songs for the label, and also played lead guitar on some of Willie Lewis' recordings.
 Together they released several highly collectible colored vinyl 45's.

 In a very short time, Jonny Barber & The Rhythm Razors cut a wide swath across today's rockabilly scene.
-Formed in 2010, they have played main stage at the People's Fair in Denver, performed before a sold-out crowd at Red Rocks Amphitheatre, sang the national anthem for the Rocky Mountain Roller Girls' bouts at the Fillmore Auditorium, rocked the inaugural Colorado Burlesque Festival at Lannie's Clocktower Cabaret, grossed out the Gothic Theatre for Troma Fest, shared a stage with acts Hillbilly Hellcats,Three Bad Jacks and Jesse Dayton, and still played regularly at Denver's true blue rockabilly bar The Skylark Lounge.
+They have played main stage multiple times at the People's Fair in Denver, performed before a sold-out crowd at Red Rocks Amphitheatre, sang the national anthem for the Rocky Mountain Roller Girls' bouts at the Fillmore Auditorium, rocked the inaugural Colorado Burlesque Festival at Lannie's Clocktower Cabaret, grossed out the Gothic Theatre for Troma Fest, shared a stage with acts Hillbilly Hellcats,Three Bad Jacks and Jesse Dayton, and still played regularly at Denver's true blue rockabilly bar The Skylark Lounge.

-In 2013, Jonny recruited Lance Bakemeyer (Hillbilly Hellcats) on standup bass and "Mad Dog" Mike Minnick on drums as the new rhythm section for the Rhythm Razors.
+In 2013-2014, Jonny recruited Lance Bakemeyer (Hillbilly Hellcats) on standup bass and "Mad Dog" Mike Minnick on drums as the new rhythm section for the Rhythm Razors.
 They worked on some songs for Lance's 30 Years of Rockabilly album, and played a few tours together.

 Today Jonny continues to put an a show that will make you dance in the aisles, rock the joint til the roof shakes, and see first hand the sound that fueled the legends of early rock 'n' roll.
-Their raw sound and presence will make you swear that the old rockabilly legends walk again.
+His raw sound and presence will make you swear that the old rock and roll legends walk again.
 With the inclusion of modern-day hits in the set-list, Jonny Barber & The Rhythm Razors beg the question, 'What would Elvis be playing if he were alive today?'"